rharper2/Juqst/README.md

 - introduce the ability to add noise at the level of the "base representation" as well as in the stabilised state
 - explore noisy quantum channels
 - integrate tomography work
+- optimise the clifford compiler in sub-exponential time

 # To install